If voting extension upheld, state and Postal Service seeking to ensure ballots are postmarked

 But USPS spokesman Robert Sheehan said the Postal Service’s policy now “is to postmark all ballots mailed by voters, whether they are pre-paid by election officials or mailed with a stamp affixed by the voter,” and all postmarks are to include a date.

-WEC doesn't have data on how many absentee ballot envelopes were received without postmarks after the April 7 election, and it's unclear whether clerks generally counted the ballots that came in those envelopes.
-State law and the WEC does make clear, however, that whether to count them is under the purview of each local clerk.
+The commission doesn’t have data on how many absentee ballot envelopes were received without postmarks after the April 7 election, and it’s unclear whether clerks generally counted the ballots that came in those envelopes.
+State law and the commission do make clear, however, that whether to count them is under the purview of each local clerk.

 In Madison in the six days after the April 7 election, the clerk’s office received 680 absentee ballots that arrived in envelopes without postmarks.
 All were included in vote totals after the Board of Canvassers reviewed each case.
 In general, the reasons for accepting them were that the ballots themselves had been dated by voters on or before Election Day and that they had been mailed from out of state or out of the country and thus took more time to arrive.

-President Donald Trump won Wisconsin four years ago by less than 1% of the vote, meaning his and Joe Biden's campaigns are exploring every option for making sure their votes are counted this year.
+President Donald Trump won Wisconsin four years ago by less than 1% of the vote, and Republicans and supporters of Democrat Joe Biden are exploring every option for making sure their votes are counted this year.
 State and local election officials have repeatedly advised people voting absentee to get their ballots in as soon as possible.

 Photos: Face shields and curbside voting: Scenes from an unprecedented Election Day